mickiboy/webgl_template/README.md

 ## Instructions

-1. After cloning, run ``npm update`` in the directory, where you cloned this repository.
+1. After cloning, run ``npm install`` in the directory, where you cloned this repository.
 2. Run ``gulp``.
 It will listen to any changes in your files and automatically reloads your browser.